ame017/AMEGetterMaker/README.md

 ## Trouble Shooting
 If your Xcode is 8.0+.<br>
-Please install macOS Sierra (version 10.12) if your macOS is 10.11.
+Please install macOS Sierra (version 10.12) if your macOS is 10.11.<br>

+Now swift version not provide.May come soon.<br>

 ## Special thanks to
 [hackxhj](https://github.com/hackxhj) Give me a lot of inspiration to finish this plug-in